CJStadler/merv-two/README.md

 A running log app inspired by http://merv.stanford.edu/, with an emphasis on simplicity and functionality.

+Why do we show the next n months when the user usually wants to see the previous months?
+But we also want to have the current month first.

 ## Current Features

 - Multiple logs per user.